stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 ```

 As can be seen in the example above, we can also pattern
-match against primitive data types by using integer and
+match against primitive values by using integer and
 string literals.
-Give it a go at the REPL:
+Give `login` a go at the REPL:

 ```repl
 Tutorial.DataTypes> login (Password "Anderson" 6665443)